0xsequence/demo-relayer/README.md

 # relayer-cli
-a simple and slightly colorful CLI demo for interacting with the sequence relayer in order to mint tokens, check balance, & send coin to friends.
+a simple and slightly colorful CLI demo for interacting with the sequence relayer in order to mint tokens, buy skyweaver cards, check balance, & send coin to friends.

 ## how to use
 ```